Racine Police: Don't leave keys in running cars, vehicle thefts on rise

-RACINE — The Racine Police Department is warning residents to be cautious and take their keys with them when leaving their vehicles in the wake of a string of vehicle thefts.
+RACINE — In the wake of a string of vehicle thefts, the Racine Police Department is urging residents to be cautious and to take their keys with them when leaving their vehicles.

 On Nov.
 21, the Police Department sent out a social media message reporting that vehicle thefts were on the rise.
 At the time, Racine Police had responded to 14 vehicle thefts in the past two months.
 In many of the cases, keys were either left in the vehicle or the car was left unlocked running.